The video game answer to the Magic Countdown.

 In The Elder Scrolls IV: Oblivion, one quest late in the game, "The Defense of Bruma", has you going through a HUGE Oblivion Gate — on a timer — to close it before a giant siege engine can make its way out and destroy the town of Bruma.
 No matter how quickly you close the gate, you'll always see the siege engine fall apart just as it gets out of the gate when you are whisked back to Tamriel.

 Slightly subverted, in that, the number of surviving characters depends upon how fast you close the gate (but also on the amount of allies you bring).
 Anyone Can Die.
-Except critical main quest characters.
-You probably don't want to hold off hordes of enemies with just the "invincible" characters, though, and they can be knocked temporarily unconscious, to boot.
+If Martin dies however, the game will end, and you'll have to re-load.

 Justified in Final Fantasy VI.
 In one scene the player character has to enter a derelict house and rescue a child before a timer expires.
 Another character is holding up the structure of the building; the timer is how long his strength will hold out.
 When he sees you emerge, child in tow, there's no more reason for him to exert himself.
 So he jumps away, collapsing the building right then regardless of how long is left on the timer.